kojodoc/kojodoc.github.io/concepts/computing-essentials.md

 val evens = (1 to 10).filter(n => n % 2 == 0) //> evens: scala.collection.immutable.IndexedSeq[Int] = Vector(2, 4, 6, 8, 10)
 val twiceEvens = evens.map(n => n * 2) //> twiceEvens: scala.collection.immutable.IndexedSeq[Int] = Vector(4, 8, 12, 16, 20)
 ```

+Command and function composition is intimately related to the idea of [control flow](https://litan.github.io/kojodoc/reference/scala.html#control).

 #### Scala Keyword Instructions
 You saw above how commands can be composed and how functions can be composed.
 Keep in mind that Scala keyword instructions give you additional ways to compose commands/functions/data for particular uses.
 You will learn about these instructions as you go along (and as you need them).